-Delegate Assembly 2016 Proposed New ResolutionsApproved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included exceed 10 years.
+Delegate Assembly 2016 Proposed New ResolutionsAs Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included approved and a proposed duration for the proposed increase in the amount of the levy, neither of which may exceed 10 years.
 If the proposition is approved by the qualified electors, both the underlying levy previously approved for a perpetual duration and the increase in the amount of the levy are subject to the revised durational limit specified on the ballot.
 Full bill: http://goo.gl/OGtEfy

-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included MASS Caucus Proposal (change of designation) Request to change designation of Resolution #01/09/10-09 STATEWIDE PUBLIC SCHOOL INSURANCE PROGRAM from Support to Action by Laurie Barron on 4-19-16 for MASS [Revision failed to pass the Delegate Assembly Steering Committee] Supporting Information Resolution #01/09/10-09 - STATEWIDE PUBLIC SCHOOL EMPLOYEE INSURANCE PROGRAM WHEREAS, current health insurance programs available to local school districts are consuming larger amounts of the district employees income and district general funds; and WHEREAS, there is evidence that both the University Health Insurance and Public Employee Health Insurance Pools are considerably lower in cost than other plans available to local school districts; and WHEREAS, state funding of public education is the equivalent to state funding of the University System and Public Employee System health insurance pools; and WHEREAS, local school districts are facing difficult financial problems, including an aging group of employees who desire health insurance benefits as part of retirement programs, and new employees who desire low cost shared health benefits; BE IT RESOLVED, that SAM will work with legislators to introduce legislation to establish a statewide public school employees' insurance program; and BE IT FURTHER RESOLVED, that SAM supports cooperative wellness efforts by districts to promote improved employee health; and BE IT FINALLY RESOLVED, that SAM supports the removal of the words "except for a school district" from current statute, MCA 2-09-212.
-Designation: Support Action Support This revision failed to pass the Delegate Assembly Steering Committee for lack of a 2^{nd} to the motion to approve.
-Failed for lack of a 2nd
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Request to change designation of Resolution #01/09/10-09 STATEWIDE PUBLIC SCHOOL INSURANCE PROGRAM from Support to Action by Laurie Barron on 4-19-16 for MASS [Revision failed to pass the Delegate Assembly Steering Committee] Supporting Information Resolution #01/09/10-09 - STATEWIDE PUBLIC SCHOOL EMPLOYEE INSURANCE PROGRAM WHEREAS, current health insurance programs available to local school districts are consuming larger amounts of the district employees income and district general funds; and WHEREAS, there is evidence that both the University Health Insurance and Public Employee Health Insurance Pools are considerably lower in cost than other plans available to local school districts; and WHEREAS, state funding of public education is the equivalent to state funding of the University System and Public Employee System health insurance pools; and WHEREAS, local school districts are facing difficult financial problems, including an aging group of employees who desire health insurance benefits as part of retirement programs, and new employees who desire low cost shared health benefits; BE IT RESOLVED, that SAM will work with legislators to introduce legislation to establish a statewide public school employees' insurance program; and BE IT FURTHER RESOLVED, that SAM supports cooperative wellness efforts by districts to promote improved employee health; and BE IT FINALLY RESOLVED, that SAM supports the removal of the words "except for a school district" from current statute, MCA 2-09-212.
+Designation: Support Action This revision failed to pass the Delegate Assembly Steering Committee for lack of a 2nd to the motion to approve.